 - For somewhat longer regions of audio, try:

 - Draw Tool.
 You need to be zoomed in to the individual samples to use this.
 Some patience may be needed with this tool, but the principle is to put samples back into line with their neighbors so that a smooth contour is presented.

-Get a noise sample from either the lead-in grooves immediately before the music starts, or from a lead-in between tracks.
+Use the Noise Reduction effect's Get Noise Profile to obtain a noise sample from either the lead-in grooves immediately before the music starts, or from a lead-in between tracks.
 The length is not important but, typically, it will be less than a second; what is important is that you have a true representative sample of the noise without any audio signal at all (such as a very quiet fade lead in).
 Try amplifying the sample and audition it to ensure that no real audio signal is present.
-If it's OK, undo the amplify, Get Noise Profile with the Noise Removal effect then re-apply the Noise Removal effect with these recommended settings:
+If it's OK, undo the amplify, then re-apply the Noise Removal effect with these recommended settings:

 - Noise reduction - no more than 12 dB (9 dB is a good guideline)

 - Frequency smoothing (bands) - no more than 6 (3 or lower is a good setting for Music)

 Noise reduction is always a compromise because, on the one hand, you can have all the music and a lot of noise and, on the other hand, no noise and only some of the music.
 Try different settings on the "Noise Reduction (dB)" slider until you get the best compromise.

 Mark the approximate label points - click in the waveform at the approximate point between the tracks on the album, press CTRL + B then ENTER.
 Don't forget to insert a label at the beginning for the first track.
 Alternatively you can mark a label point while recording (or on playback) using CTRL + M ( COMMAND + . on Mac OS X ).